Fixed-Parameter Extrapolation and Aperiodic Order: -convex closures of some regular shapes

 The only way this can occur is when $r = 1$ and $|\sin(\theta+k_j\tau/5)| = \sin(\tau/10)$.
 Since $g_1\ne g_2$, it must then be that the line through $g_1(a)$ and $g_1(b)$ and the line through $g_2(a)$ and $g_2(b)$ have oppositely signed slopes, both with absolute value $\tan(\tau/10)$.
 By swapping $g_1$ and $g_2$ if necessary, we can assume that the line through $g_1(a)$ and $g_1(b)$ has positive slope.
 This establishes the rest of the Claim. \end{proof}

-It remains to show that $a,b\in P$, and for this it suffices that $g_1(a)$ and $g_1(b)$ are both in $P$.
+It remains to show that $a,b\in P_5$, and for this it suffices that $g_1(a)$ and $g_1(b)$ are both in $P_5$.
 By swapping $a$ and $b$ if necessary, we can assume that $\Im(g_1(a)) = \zeta$ and $\Im(g_1(b)) = \kappa$.
 To get the slope of the line between $g_2(a)$ and $g_2(b)$ to be $-\tan(\tau/10)$, as asserted by the Claim, it must be that $g_2$ results from applying $g_1$ followed by a clockwise rotation around $C$ through angle $\tau/5$.
-Thus we have $\Im(g_2(a)) = \kappa$ and $\Im(g_2(b)) = \zeta$, and this is only possible if $g_1(b) = g_2(a)$ is the apex of $P$ and $g_1(a)$ is the element of $P$ immediately to its left.
+Thus we have $\Im(g_2(a)) = \kappa$ and $\Im(g_2(b)) = \zeta$, and this is only possible if $g_1(b) = g_2(a)$ is the apex of $P_5$ and $g_1(a)$ is the element of $P_5$ immediately to its left.
 This finishes the proof of Theorem~\ref{thm:pentagon}. \end{proof}

-\begin{corollary} All $\reals$-affine transformations of $\complexes$ that are symmetries of $R_{1+\p}(P)$ are length-preserving and leave $P$ invariant. \end{corollary}
+\begin{corollary} All $\reals$-affine transformations of $\complexes$ that are symmetries of $Q_{1+\p}(P_5)$ are length-preserving and leave $P_5$ invariant. \end{corollary}

-Let $O$ be vertices of the regular octagon positioned in the plane with its bottom side coinciding with $\clcl{0,1}$.
-The $(2+\sqrt 2)$-clonvex closure of $O$ is illustrated in Figure~\ref{fig:octagon}.
-As with $R_{1+\p}(P)$, this set is discrete and has no translational symmetry, although it has $D_8$ symmetry about the center of $O$.
-The same techniques used to prove the following, whose proof we only sketch:
+We turn to the case of the regular octagon.
+The $(2+\sqrt 2)$-clonvex closure of $P_8$ is illustrated in the upper right portion of Figure~\ref{fig:hex-oct}.
+As with $Q_{1+\p}(P_5)$, this set is discrete and has no translational symmetry, although it has $D_8$ symmetry about the center of $P_8$.
+The same techniques are used to prove the following, whose proof we only sketch: